colyseus/discord-embedded-app-sdk/README.md

 npx cloudflared tunnel --url http://localhost:5173
 ```

-> [!WARNING]
-> Each time you run `cloudflared`, it will generate a new URL.
-Be sure to update your Discord Activity's "OAuth2 → Redirect URL" and "URL Mappings → Target" to the new URL.

 ![cloudflared-screenshot](cloudflared-screenshot.png)

 You will need to update your Discord Activity's "OAuth2 → Redirect URL" and "URL Mappings → Target" to the URL provided by `cloudflared`: